With Microsoft Edge for Linux now stable we show you how to install it on Ubuntu, Linux Mint, and related Linux distributions.

 Let the download complete then use your file manager to find the Edge Linux installer.
 Finally, double-click on the saved file to start installing and follow the on-screen prompts.

-When you install using the official installer the Microsoft Edge repository is added to your system’s list of software sources.
-You can upgrade to new versions of the browser as they’re released using the regular Software Updater tool.
+The official Microsoft Edge repository is added to your system’s list of software sources when you install Edge using this installer.
+This will ensure you are able to upgrade to new versions of Edge as they’re released using Ubuntu’s Software Updater tool.

-Let the install finish up then open the browser from the Applications grid (or whatever app menu, launcher, etc you use on your system.
+Let the install finish up then open the browser from the Applications grid (or whatever app menu, launcher, etc you use on your system).
+The browser may take a few seconds to appear the first time you open it as creates the relevant config and cache folders, and reads any applicable settings or preferences from your system.

 Prefer to install software from the command line?
 We got you covered.
 Just copy/paste the following commands in to your terminal emulator of choice.